 To help protect the health of the campus and community, all in-person university sponsored events — on-campus or off — now require approval by the appropriate vice chancellor or cabinet leader prior to being scheduled.

-More information regarding campus events can be found in the Return to Campus: Phase 3 guide.
+More information regarding campus events can be found in the health and safety guide.